awjchen/SonoCleaner/doc/usersGuide.md

 All the data points below the line are "rejected" and replaced by linear interpolation between data points above the line.
-The same end could more painstakingly be achieved by repeated use of the 'Line' correction for groups of level-shifts, but is streamlined with the use of this manual correction, which we call the "interpolation brush".
+The same end could more painstakingly be achieved by repeated use of the 'Line' correction for groups of level-shifts, but the process is streamlined with the use of this manual correction, which we call the "interpolation brush".

 We can apply the interpolation brush to most of the other artifacts of this trace (it is not necessary for the tutorial to follow the remaining steps in